 3D Printing Material: Multijet Fusion PA12 (HP Black Plastic)

 Here you will find all the information, tricks, know-how, and advice to help you print your 3D model in our Multijet Fusion PA12 material.
-For your information, it's a beta material.

 You will learn about the: